My goal in this market report is to bring clarity to understanding our Somerset County real estate market through my local expertise.

 - And the local market will have to adapt to the new suburban renaissance of where people will be working and what they will need to adapt to this.

 - Depending on their location and price points, local property values saw at least 18%+ appreciation in 2021 and another 12% in 2020.
-The 2022 appreciation forecast is looking as if it will be under 5%, and future years could face possible pullback.
+The 2022 appreciation forecast came in at 9%, and 2023 could face some possible pullback in the higher price points and little growth in the lower ones.

-- Days on the market in our area are rising steadily, showing buyers taking longer to decide.
+- Days on the market in our area pulled back, showing buyers are becoming more active.

 - We still have many younger (millennial) buyers coming of age in the pipeline for at least the next four to five years, which will continue to put more demand on the first-time buyer market, usually under $400K.